Guide to Gamlock 7

 The Natural Environment

 Gamlock 7 is a rugged world where hardiness is necessary for survival.
 There are a total of 16 landmasses on the planet which together make up 72% of the total surface area of the planet.
 The orbit of Gamlock 7 around its star makes its days 26 hours long.
 The landmasses have many mountainous regions with deep valleys between which contain deep jungles.
 On the flatter plains are the ruins of the great cities in which the all the Gamlock people used to live.
 The axis of Gamlock 7 is such that its northern pole is permanently tilted towards its star.
 This means that the weather on the planet is cool and wet in summer and extremely cold in winter.
-The oceans are very cold and the northern pole is permanently covered in ice on which no life exists at all.
+The oceans are very cold and the southern pole is permanently covered in ice on which no life exists at all.

 There are 2 small moons in orbit around Gamlock 7 which affect its ocean tides.
 One is used as a long range communications booster station and the other as a deep space refuelling station.

 There are two main seasons on Gamlock 7, summer and winter with a fairly swift blend from one into the other.

 Gamlocks (as the planets inhabitents are called) are fairly primitive.
 This is a conscious lifestyle choice they make and because of this, and the rugged nature of the landscape, there is much flora and fauna that is still unknown.
 The jungles and deeper regions of the oceans are still unexplored, so the following list is by no means comprehensive.